CompVis/stable-diffusion/README-Docker.md

 This example uses a Mac M1/M2 (arm64) but you can specify the platform and architecture as parameters when building the image and running the container.

 The steps would be the same on an amd64 machine with NVIDIA GPUs as for an arm64 Mac; the platform is configurable.
 You [can't access the Mac M1/M2 GPU cores from Docker containers](https://github.com/pytorch/pytorch/issues/81224) and performance is reduced compared with running it directly on macOS but for development purposes it's fine.
-Once you're done with development tasks on your laptop you can build for the target platform and architecture and deploy to en environment with NVIDIA GPUs on-premises or in the cloud.
+Once you're done with development tasks on your laptop you can build for the target platform and architecture and deploy to an environment with NVIDIA GPUs on-premises or in the cloud.

 ### Prerequisites
 [Install Docker](https://gist.github.com/santisbon/2165fd1c9aaa1f7974f424535d3756f7#docker)